 It is difficult to put one cat on a diet when the other is an ideal weight.
 Here are a few solutions to this conundrum:

 - Feed the cats in separate rooms and get out of the habit of leaving food down during the day.
 Cats soon adjust to this and eat everything at once instead of grazing.

 - Feed the normal weight cat on a high surface that the overweight cat can’t reach.
 Make sure this cat doesn’t jump down to steal from the dieting cat.

-And just to repeat my earlier message: Do make sure you consult with your vet before you start your cat on a weight loss and exercise regime.
+And just to repeat my earlier advice: Do make sure you consult with your vet before you put your cat on a weight loss and exercise regime.
 It’s better to be safe than sorry.